GBunnuD/Group-1-Treasure/README.md

 - A single page Web Application.
 - The page displays two color boxs.
 - When the user clicks on the first box, a coordinnate of the Quest will be set as the destination coordinates.
+- As user  touches  the first color to request a treasure  location.
 - When the user clicks on the scound box, distance is calculated between the current location of the user and choosen Quest coordinates.

 # Stack for the Application: